Horst Kessler

-Horst Kessler (born 5 April 1940) is a German chemist and Emeritus Professor of Excellence at the Institute for Advanced Study at the Technical University of Munich (TUM).
+Horst Kessler (born 5 April 1940) is a German chemist and emeritus Professor of Excellence at the Institute for Advanced Study at the Technical University of Munich (TUM).
 Kessler works in the area of bioorganic chemistry, in particular peptide synthesis, and nuclear magnetic resonance spectroscopy.
 He also made contributions to magnetic resonance imaging.

 Education and career

 Kessler studied chemistry at the Leipzig University in 1958–1961.
 He completed his Master (Diplom) in 1963, and his PhD at 1966 with Eugen Müller at the University of Tübingen.
 In 1969, he underwent habilitation in organic chemistry.
 He was briefly a university lecturer at Tübingen, then he obtained an organic chemistry lecturer position at the University of Frankfurt am Main.
 In 1989, he became Professor of organic chemistry and biochemistry at the Technical University of Munich (TUM), where he was in charge of overseeing the installation of one of the four 900 MHz NMR spectrometers in Germany at that time.
-At TUM, he was Dean of the Faculty of Chemistry, Biology and Earth Sciences from 1994–1996.
+At TUM, he was Dean of the Faculty of Chemistry, Biology and Earth Sciences from 1994 to 1996.
 From October 2008, he is a Carl-von-Linde Professor (Emeritus Professor of Excellence) at the TUM Institute for Advanced Study.